Updated: Nov 4, 2020

 A YTT is an investment in your health, your career, your mindset and your connection to Yoga.
 But I understand it can take some financial management to make it possible...

-Here are some ways you make it more affordable: early bird discounts (expired for Feb training but available for August) and payment plans which can be personalised for you.
+Here are some ways you make it more affordable: early bird discounts (paid a month before YTT starts) and payment plans which can be personalised for you.

 6. But I have kids!

 So do I!
 I've made the hours to suit around family and work arrangements but I'm always understanding if you ned to nick out for a breastfeed or have your kid sitting with an iPad/colouring in in the corner.
 Not to mention, by doing this for yourself, you will be able to offer so much more perspective, patience and presence to your family once you've filled up your own cup! #parenthoodrocks

 7. What if I don't want to teach afterwards?

 That's totally fine, YTT is all about supporting your growth both personally and professionally.
 What you choose to do with that is completely up to you.

 8. "But I'm too old/busy/scared/injured (insert limiting self belief here)"